Tuesday, December 29, 2020

 5) There are also a lot of differences in Jesus's resurrection account.

-Then, are the gospels historically reliable?
-If you study the historical Jesus, you should treat the gospels carefully.
-Some materials will be helpful, while others are not so.
-There are some criteria by which we can tell which texts may preserve the closeness of Jesus.
-This is the area of study we call the historical Jesus.
+Are the gospels historically reliable?
+When studying the historical Jesus, it's important to approach the gospels with care.
+Some materials can be helpful, while others may not be as trustworthy.
+Certain criteria can assist us in identifying which texts may closely preserve the essence of Jesus's teaching.
+This field of study is known as the historical Jesus.

-From the religious perspective, we need to study each gospel on its own, trying to understand the Evangelist's community and theological agenda.
-For example, we may think of four different images of Jesuses in the four gospels.
-The Markan Jesus "came not to be served, but to serve and give his life" (Mk 10:45).
-The Matthean Jesus came not to destroy the law and prophets but to fulfill (Matt 5:17).
-The Lukan Jesus came to seek out and save the lost (Lk 19:10).
-The Johannine Jesus was born as a king to testify to the truth of God (Jn 18:37).
+From a religious standpoint, each gospel must be studied individually to understand the context of the evangelist's community and their theological agenda.
+For instance, we can recognize four distinct portrayals of Jesus in the four gospels.
+Jesus in Mark emphasizes service, as he states, "came not to be served, but to serve and give his life" (Mark 10:45).
+In Matthew, Jesus shows that he came "not to destroy the law and prophets but to fulfill" (Matthew 5:17).
+In Luke, Jesus is depicted as one who "came to seek out and save the lost" (Luke 19:10).
+Finally, in John, Jesus is presented as a king who came to "testify to the truth of God" (John 18:37).

-The bottom line is there is an unbridgeable gap between the gospels and the historical Jesus.
-Nevertheless, there are some clues by which we may understand him better than otherwise.
-Essentially, our job is to seek meaning both in Jesus's time and in the later gospel communities' time.
+Ultimately, there exists a significant gap between the gospels and the historical Jesus.
+However, we can find clues that help us understand him better.
+Our task is to seek meaning both in the context of Jesus's time and in the era of the gospel communities that followed.

 Saturday, December 12, 2020